 The Table's Structure in Detail

 The periodic table is organized into blocks (s, p, d, and f) based on the subshells that are being filled with electrons.
-The s-block elements are in Groups 1 and 2, where the outermost electrons are in the s subshell.
-The p-block elements are in Groups 13 to 18, where the outermost electrons are in the p subshell.
+So the s-block elements are in Groups 1 and 2, where the outermost electrons are in the s subshell.
+On top of that, the p-block elements are in Groups 13 to 18, where the outermost electrons are in the p subshell.
 The d-block elements, also known as transition metals, are in Groups 3 to 12, where the outermost electrons are in the d subshell.
 The f-block elements, the lanthanides and actinides, are placed separately at the bottom of the table because of their unique electronic configurations and properties.

 The arrangement of elements within each period reflects the filling of electron shells.
 As you move across a period, electrons are added to the same electron shell, leading to systematic changes in atomic properties.
-For example, in Period 3, sodium (Na) has one valence electron, magnesium (Mg) has two, aluminum (Al) has three, and so on, until you reach argon (Ar), which has a full outermost shell.
+To give you an idea, in Period 3, sodium (Na) has one valence electron, magnesium (Mg) has two, aluminum (Al) has three, and so on, until you reach argon (Ar), which has a full outermost shell.

 Trends and Latest Developments